Peacock (Fabergé egg)

 The Peacock egg is a jewel and rock crystal Easter egg made by Dorofeiev under the supervision of the Russian jeweller Peter Carl Fabergé in 1908.
 It was made for Nicholas II of Russia, who presented the Fabergé egg to his mother, the Dowager Empress Maria Feodorovna, in 1908.

 The transparent egg is composed of rock crystal and gilt silver wire, and is quite simple in style.
 The genius of the egg lay in its surprise.
 The egg is held together by a clasp at the top, and when opened, falls into two halves, each with a rococo style mount.

 Surprise

-Inside the egg sits a small 110 mm long mechanical gold and enameled peacock in the branches of an engraved gold tree with flowers made of enamel and precious stones.
+Inside the egg sits a small 110 mm long mechanical gold and enamelled peacock in the branches of an engraved gold tree with flowers made of enamel and precious stones.
 The peacock can be lifted from within the tree and wound up.
 Placed on a flat surface, it struts around, moving its head and spreads and closes his enamel tail.

 Semion Lvovich Dorofeiev, a Fabergé workmaster, reportedly worked on the peacock and its prototypes for three years.
 The surprise is based on the walking peacocks by Roullet et Decamps, a Parisian automaton maker specialised in the crafting of automaton animals.
 Unlike Fabergé's, the one in the Peacock Clock, which was the source of inspiration for the egg as a whole, does not walk.